hanabi/hanabi.github.io/Reference.md

   * Cathy discards.
   * Now Bob knows that the red card in his hand is actually the red 1.

+### The Self-Finesse

+* It is also possible to perform a *Finesse* on a player by giving **them** a clue.
+* For example, in a 3-player game:
+  * All of the 1's are played on the stacks.
+  * Alice clues number 3 to Cathy, touching one 3 on slot 2.
+  * Bob discards.
+  * Cathy knows that this was a *Play Clue* on the 3, but there are no 3's that are directly playable.
+Thus, someone must have the matching 2.
+Since Bob discarded, Cathy must be the one who has the matching 2.
+  * Thus, Cathy plays her *Finesse Position* card as **any** 2.
+It is red 2 and successfully plays.
+  * Cathy now knows that her 3 must match the 2, so she marks her 3 as red 3.
+* Note that *Self-Finesses* can be difficult to perform because the player receiving the clue will **only** consider the possibility of a *Self-Finesse* **if there is no other possibilities** for the clue.
+For example:
+  * If the clue looks like it *could* just be a normal/direct *Play Clue* on a card, then the clue receiver will not blind-play anything - they will just play the card that was clued.
+  * If the clue looks like it *could* be a *Prompt*, then the clue receiver will not play anything and assume that it is a *Prompt*.
+(At least, until the other player has had a chance to play the *Prompted* card.)
+  * If the clue looks like it *could* be a *Reverse Finesse*, then the clue receiver will not play anything and assume that it is a *Reverse Finesse*.
+(At least, until the other player has had a chance to blind-play the card.)

 ### Bluffs

 * *Finesses* are quite efficient.
 So, when you see a playable card in someone's *Finesse Position* slot, you will often want to "get" the card with a *Finesse* (instead of cluing it directly).
 However, often times, the proper "connecting" card is not on the table.